 How to wash glassware for cell/tissue culture

-- Rinse the glassware with water, rub all the cell debris with brush and rinse with water x3
+- Rinse the glassware with water, rub all the cell debris with a brush, and rinse with water x3

-- Fill the glassware with water, add bleach to 10% and incubate 1 hour (30 mins to 2 hours)
+- Fill the glassware with water, add bleach to 10%, and incubate for 1 hour (30 mins to 2 hours)

 - Rinse it with water x3

-- Fill the glassware with water, add 7X MP Biomedicals detergent 1% and incubate at least 3 hours (better to be o/n)
+- Fill the glassware with water, add 7X MP Biomedicals detergent 1%, and incubate for at least 3 hours (better to be o/n)

 - Rinse with water x3

 - Send it to the washing facility

 - Autoclave with DI water